cellsemantics/Oligo_Promotion/README.md

 **Contents :**

 1. Environment setup: The environment1.yml file is for Python environment generation
-2. score_generation : Folder named " score_generation" contains the scripts for generating two scores essential for this analysis .i.e., the kGain and the LLR scores
+2. Score generations : Folder named " score_generation" contains the scripts for generating two scores essential for this analysis .i.e., the kGain and the LLR scores
 3. Figures: The "figure" folder contains the scripts and data associated with the figures presented in the manuscript and supplementary materials.

 ______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________